emjose/design-patterns-101/README.md

     by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides (known as the the **Gang of Four**)

 -   The material and art are from <a href="https://refactoring.guru/">Refactoring.Guru</a> and <a href="https://zhart.us/">Dmitry Zhart</a>.
 Images formatted with Adobe Photoshop.

+-   **This app is best viewed on a desktop computer or a laptop, using a Chrome, Firefox, or Edge browser.**

 #